The Police Are Going to Arrive

 It’s important again to remember that procedures will vary based on the jurisdiction you’re in.
 At this point in most cases, an officer will take you to an interrogation room and record your answers to a battery of questions.
 The officer may try to “blitz” you with questions, coming at you kind of hard.
 He may also try to be your friend, offering coffee and “just trying to understand.”

-This will most likely be a different cop than the one on the scene.
+The interrogating officer will most likely be a different cop than the one on the scene.
 So, he or she will know less about what happened than the person you were dealing with before.
 It is important to already have your legal representation with you at this point, if possible.
+During this critical time, USCCA can offer support with its 24/7 access Attorney Network, with attorneys across the U.S. who are on your side and believe in your right to self-defense.
+Even if you select a different attorney after this interrogation, having an attorney on hand will help your case and prevent any missteps that could land you wrongfully imprisoned for a legal act of self-defense.

-You will most likely, however, be on your own for the first few hours before your attorney can get there.
+You will most likely, however, be on your own for the first few hours after shooting someone in self-defense before your attorney can get there.
 Raise your rights and then stop talking.
 And know the difference between those rights.
 If you raise your right to silence, the police can continue to badger you and ask you questions.
 When you ask for your attorney, the police have to disengage.
 But if you start talking, you have waived your rights.
 You have now made a voluntary statement.

 The timeline for when you can get out will vary from place to place and in differing situations.
 You may be charged at hour 47 of 48, which starts a new timeline.
-Remember, you’ll get much further with the jail staff if you’re polite.
+Remember, you’ll get much further with law enforcement if you’re polite.
 The police are not holding you maliciously; they’re just trying to find the facts.
 They may ask you the same question over and over again trying to get to the truth.
-The interview process may last 30 to 60 minutes, or it may last 7 to 8 hours.
+The interview process may last 30 to 60 minutes, or it may last seven to eight hours.

 Keep your cool.
 Ask for your attorney.
 Take the time you need to sort out what happened.
 Be polite.
 Stick to the facts.